Pierre Menard, Author of the Quixote: Publishing history

 Two English-language translations were published more or less simultaneously in 1962: one by James E. Irby in a diverse collection of Borges works entitled Labyrinths; the other by Anthony Bonner as part of a collaborative translation of the entirety of Ficciones (1962).
 The Bonner translation is reprinted in Borges, A Reader.

 Source of the name

-Borges describes his Pierre Menard as the grandson of one "Louis Menard," not otherwise identified.
+Borges describes his Pierre Menard as the grandson of Louis Menard, who is not otherwise identified.
 Borges's biographer Emir Rodríguez Monegal notes that this name belonged to a real person, Louis Ménard, a self-described "pagan mystic" who was observed by contemporary Remy de Gourmont to have composed a work called Prometheus Unbound in both French and Ancient Greek.
 Gourmont describes this in florid language, saying that Ménard's "ambition already seemed to penetrate Greek thought, to reconstitute the lost works of the great tragedies, and he composed a Prometheus Unbound, which, for the convenience of readers, he wrote in French, but it might have been more agreeable to him to write in the language of Aeschylus, as he did at the same time."